mlabuda2/nf-tower-docs/docs/compute-envs/aws-batch.md

     !!! warning "S3 Storage Costs"
         S3 is used by Nextflow for the storage of intermediate files.
 For production pipelines, this can amount to a large quantity of data.
 To reduce costs, when configuring a bucket, users should consider using a retention policy, such as automatically deleting intermediate files after 30 days.
 For more information on this process, see [here](https://aws.amazon.com/premiumsupport/knowledge-center/s3-empty-bucket-lifecycle-rule/).

-!!! note "Congratulations!"
-    You have completed the AWS environment setup for Tower.

 ### Compute Environment